Water Line Repair Cost

 Permits Cost and Inspection Fees

 Permits cost $50–$400, depending on the location and municipality.
-Most Roseville, CA jurisdictions require a permit before any plumber backfills a trench.
+Most Roseville, CA, jurisdictions require a permit from your local water utility before any plumber backfills a trench.
 Skipping it creates problems with insurance policies and during real estate deals.
-Some home insurance plans cover water line damage.
-Check your policy before assuming you pay everything out of pocket.
+Some homeowners insurance plans cover water line damage, but homeowners insurance does not cover normal wear and tear.
+Contact your insurance provider and check your policy before assuming you pay everything out of pocket.

 Repair Costs Homeowners Overlook